ADVANCE Scheduling Option

 Cleveland State Community College is committed to providing students with the opportunity for experiential learning through community service activities during their collegiate experience.
-A number of courses in various disciplines at the college incorporate service-learning activities, providing students with an opportunity to connect what they are learning in the classroom with service in the community.
+A number of courses at the college incorporate service-learning activities, providing students with an opportunity to connect what they are learning in the classroom with service in the community.
 Service opportunities are structured to help students acquire a sense of civic and social responsibility, gain exposure to culture and socioeconomic differences, apply classroom learning, learn new skills, and reflect on their experiences.
 These service-learning activities are designed to advance the college’s mission of enhancing quality of life and encouraging civic involvement.

 The Dual Credit program was developed to:

 - Guide students into courses that will provide a firm academic and technical foundation.